nbroeking/Haskell/presentation/BasicCategoryTheory.md

 ```

 The `lookup` function returns `Nothing` if that key is not in the map.
-We can make this function more terse by using haskell's do notation:
+We can make this function more terse by using Haskell's do notation:

 ```Haskell
     jsonToMaybePerson dat = do